raiden-network/raiden-wizard/README.md

 # Quick Start
-Raiden is a scalable off-chain token payment solution for Ethereum.
-Running your very own Raiden node takes only five minutes with the Raiden Wizard.
+The Raiden Wizard makes setting up a Raiden node as easy as 1-2-3.

 ## Get Started
 This guide will teach you how to: